AhHosny/CarND-Traffic-Sign-Classifier-Project/writeup.md

 ![alt text][image3]

 2. Normalizing the data to the range (-1,1) - This was done using the line of code X_train_normalized = (X_train - 128)/128.
 The resulting dataset mean wasn't exactly zero, but it was reduced from around 82 to roughly -0.35.
-I chose to do this mostly because it was suggested in the lessons and it was fairly easy to do.

 Here is an example of traffic sign image before and after Normalization: